ncodeit-java/fullstacktaskswithsolution/spring core/springcore.md

 }

 ```
-*__In this implementation, we create a new configuration class MobileConfig that declares a @Bean method called mobile which returns a new instance of the Mobile class with the argument "smartphone" passed to its constructor.
+_In this implementation, we create a new configuration class MobileConfig that declares a @Bean method called mobile which returns a new instance of the Mobile class with the argument "smartphone" passed to its constructor.
 We then create a new AnnotationConfigApplicationContext and pass in the MobileConfig class to create a new Spring context.
 Finally, we get the Mobile bean from the context and print out the value of the mobileType instance variable.
-When you run this code, it should print "smartphone" to the console.*__
+When you run this code, it should print "smartphone" to the console
 ---

 #### Task3: Take a Bank Class with BankName (String) and Address(Class) as instance variables and show Address autowired by Name , Type and Constructor